singhrimiumesh/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
 Hello!
-This ia Rimi Singh
+This is Rimi Singh